matrix-org/dendrite/INSTALL.md

 HTTP connections on port 8008, so point your client at `http://localhost:8008`.
 If you set `--tls-cert` and `--tls-key` as shown below, it will also listen for HTTPS connections on port 8448.

-Before running below command, ensure that all uncommented lines in the `database` section have the password of your postgres db (dendrite:password@localhost)

 ```bash
 ./bin/dendrite-monolith-server --tls-cert=server.crt --tls-key=server.key